elastic/elastic-otel-dotnet/README.md

 This package includes instrumentation to collect traces for requests handled by ASP.NET Core endpoints.

-> **_NOTE:_** The ASP.NET Core instrumentation is not included by default in the Elastic Distribution for OpenTelemetry .NET.
+> **_NOTE:_** The ASP.NET Core instrumentation is not included by default in the Elastic Distribution of OpenTelemetry .NET.
 As with all optional instrumentation libraries, you can choose to include them in your application by adding a suitable package reference.